-During the day, Sidney can usually be found at his standing desk in the offices of the Kronos Quartet, where he is the intrepid Grammy-award-winning ensemble's artistic administrator, trying to get more engaging and thought-provoking music out into the world.
-At night he's often standing at the rail at the Opera House, taking advantage of the best bargain in town.
+Since 2012 he has been highlighting notable contemporary music activity in and around San Francisco as the Bay Area Regional Editor for NewMusicBox, the online publication of New Music USA.
+And on many days Sidney can be found at his standing desk in the offices of the Kronos Quartet, where he is the intrepid ensemble's artistic administrator, trying to get more engaging and thought-provoking music out into the world.